looeee/discoverthreejs-site/README.md

 * Keeping the book up to date with new three.js releases.
 * Errata in the text or code examples.
-* Any other bugs, browsers, or CSS issues.
+* Any other bugs, browser or CSS issues.

-* Search through the markdown folder for "TODO" if you're looking for inspiration ^_^
+Search through the markdown folder for "TODO" if you're looking for inspiration ^_^

-For larger contributions, please get in touch on lewy@discoverthreejs.com before making changes.
+For larger contributions, please get in touch before making changes.

 ## Developer Guide